XSnipinblazeX/Godot-Ballistics/README.md

 # Saveable Trajectory is the latest version of the Ballistic Movement FYI

+all scripts are required for the system to work.
+BallisticMovement whatever is not, but everything else holds vital roles in the system. if you just download 1 script I do not guarantee it will work.

 # New (August 1st 2024)
      New armor simulation: